Chicagoland’s Hometown Stairlift and Stairway Chair Lift Installer

-- Stair lifts provide a safe and affordable way to get up and down the stairs for those with limited mobility
+- Stair lifts provide a safe, easy, and affordable way to get up and down the stairs for those with disabilities or limited mobility

 - Whether your stairs are curved or straight, EHLS has stair lifts that will free you from your stairway obstacles to keep you safe in your home.

 - EHLS carries outdoor stair lifts that are built to handle all four of Chicagoland’s weather seasons

 - Aging and mobility obstacles are life events that are unavoidable, but with our help, you will be able to stay in the home you love!

 - Buying stair lifts from EHLS means you are in great hands!

 - Family and locally owned in Chicago’s Northwest Suburbs since 1991 – Arlington Heights, IL

 - We give you the ability to test ride a stair lift in our showroom